hritik7080/hritik7080/README.md

 - 🏆 1st Runner in GeekFiest Hackathon(State Level) by GeeksforGeeks (Team Leader).
 - 🥇 Intel Edge AI Foundation Course Scholarship Winner
 - 🥇 Nutanix Hybrid Cloud Foundation Course Scholarship Winner
-- 💬 Ask me about anything about Python, Data Science and Machine Learning, I am happy to help
+- 💬 Have a project you’d like to discuss?
+I'd love to hear from you.
 - 📫 How to reach me: hritikgupta7080@gmail.com

 &nbsp;